rroehl/EC2StartStopInstances/README.md

     h.)
 Your name.

-Next execute  "schedulerulestartstopEC2" CloudFromation script.
+Next execute  "schedulerulestartstopEC2" CloudFormation script.
 It will prompt for:

       a.)
 The name of the stack used to create stop/start Lambda function - The stack name which was used to create the start stop Lambda function.
 It is needed since information is pulled from the Lambda function creation stack. b.)
 The name of the schedule event rule name - The schedule event name (must be unique).